UoA-eResearch/cer-documentation/docs/Research Compute/NeSI.md

 Commonly, researchers need to upload data to the HPC system and download results from it.
 A Research Drive (link) is often the easiest way to do this.
-As NeSI is outside the {{ instutition-name }} firewall, you will need to use a piece of software called Globus for this.
+As NeSI is outside the {{ instutition_name }} firewall, you will need to use a piece of software called Globus for this.
 More information can be found here LINK
 You can use the [NeSI Data Transfer Platform](https://support.nesi.org.nz/hc/en-gb/articles/360000691696-Transferring-data-to-and-from-NeSI) to transfer data to and from NeSI.
 This is a web-based tool that allows you to upload and download data.
 It is also possible to use the command line to transfer data, but this is more complicated.

-*[NeSI]: National eScience Infrastructure
-*[HPC]: High Performance Computing